On the Threshold of Drop Fragmentation under Impulsive Acceleration: Introduction

-Following the formation of a pancake after $t^*>1$, the droplet may further deform and ultimately breakup through one the the following morphologies: \textbf{(a)} Vibrational mode where the drop oscillates about a maximum deformation state, and does not show consistent breakup \citep{hsiang_near-limit_1992,rimbert_spheroidal_2020}; \textbf{(b)} Simple Bag Breakup which involves the formation of a toroidal rim and the inflation of a thin film (bag) in between, which ultimately ruptures due to Rayleigh-Plateaus instabilities \citep{Kulkarni2014,jackiw_aerodynamic_2021}; \textbf{(c)} a bag breakup with morphological features in addition to a bag, such as stamen/plume \citep{Hsiang1995,jain_secondary_2015} or multiple bags \citep{Cao2007,jackiw_aerodynamic_2021}; \textbf{(d)} Sheet Thinning breakup where thin sheets and ligaments are removed from the periphery of the pancake, and are blown downstream relative to the droplet core due to their low local inertia, ultimately breaking up due to instabilities \citep{khosla_detailed_2006,guildenbecher_secondary_2009}; and \textbf{(e)} catastrophic breakup where unstably growing surface waves pierce through the entire pancake and cause it to catastrophically disintegrate \citep{theofanous_aerobreakup_2011}.
+Following the formation of a pancake after $t^*>1$, the drop may further deform and ultimately breakup through one the the following morphologies (as illustrated in \cref{fig:lit_available_data}(a) to (e)): \textbf{(a)} Vibrational mode where the drop oscillates about a maximum deformation state, and does not show consistent breakup \citep{hsiang_near-limit_1992,rimbert_spheroidal_2020}; \textbf{(b)} Simple Bag Breakup which involves the formation of a toroidal rim and the inflation of a thin film (bag) in between, which ultimately ruptures due to Rayleigh-Plateau instabilities \citep{Kulkarni2014,jackiw_aerodynamic_2021}; \textbf{(c)} a bag breakup with morphological features in addition to a bag, such as stamen/plume \citep{Hsiang1995,jain_secondary_2015} or multiple bags \citep{Cao2007,jackiw_aerodynamic_2021}; \textbf{(d)} Sheet Thinning breakup where thin sheets and ligaments are removed from the periphery of the pancake, and are blown downstream relative to the drop core due to their low local inertia, ultimately breaking up due to instabilities \citep{khosla_detailed_2006,guildenbecher_secondary_2009}; and \textbf{(e)} catastrophic breakup where unstably growing surface waves pierce through the entire pancake and cause it to catastrophically disintegrate \citep{theofanous_aerobreakup_2011}.